awsdocs/amazon-lightsail-developer-guide/doc_source/prepare-windows-based-instance-and-create-snapshot.md

 Now that you have the Sysprep and backup snapshots, here are some next steps you should complete:
 + Connect to your original instance, and confirm that your applications on it function as expected after running Sysprep\.
 For more information, see [Connect to your Windows Server instance using Amazon Lightsail](connect-to-your-windows-based-instance-using-amazon-lightsail.md)\.
 + Create a new instance using the Sysprep snapshot, connect to it, and confirm that your applications on the new instance function as expected\.
-For more information, see [Create an Amazon Lightsail instance from a snapshot](lightsail-how-to-create-instance-from-snapshot.md)\.
+For more information, see [Creating an instance from a snapshot in Amazon Lightsail](lightsail-how-to-create-instance-from-snapshot.md)\.
++ Delete your backup snapshot after you confirm that the original instance functions as expected after running Sysprep\.
+For more information, see [Deleting snapshots in Amazon Lightsail](amazon-lightsail-deleting-snapshots.md)\.
++ If your instance doesn't function as expected after running Sysprep, then follow the steps in [Creating an instance from a snapshot in Amazon Lightsail](lightsail-how-to-create-instance-from-snapshot.md) to create a new instance from the backup snapshot\.